 For the purpose of readability, this report does not list the status of all actions.
 In the followings paragraphs, only the major actions are highlighted.
-The present 2015 Progress Report is primarily an update of the 2013 and 2014 Progress Reports.
+The present 2016 Progress Report is primarily an update of the precedent Progress Reports of 2013, 2014 and 2015.